cpp-lln-lab/CPP_HPC/doc/run_mriqc.md

 datald update --merge
 ``````

 Depending on the cluster “unlock” is needed or not.
-No need for `lemaitre3`.
+No need for `lemaitre3`. !!
+TO CHECK ON LEMAITRE4

 ```bash
 datalad unlock containers/images/bids/bids-mriqc--23.1.0.sing